arthuRHD/immosheets/README.md

 Check out examples for more.

-### Do your own integration

-I'm currently only supporting seloger.com and google sheets as third parties.
-I'm working on Leboncoin integration.
-For other integrations, feel free to write an issue.
+## Integration

++ At this time, I am able to integrate with seloger.com and Google Sheets.
++ I am currently in the process of implementing support for Leboncoin.
++ If you would like me to integrate with any other third-party platforms, please submit a request in the form of an issue.
++ Additional integrations beyond seloger.com and Google Sheets are being considered and are open for request through the creation of an issue.
++ Your suggestions will be taken into consideration and evaluated for feasibility and compatibility with my current system.
++ We appreciate your feedback and suggestions as it helps us to improve and expand my capabilities to better serve you!

-You can actually write your own integration based on defaults abstract classes located at the root of the package.
+### You can actually write your own integration based on defaults abstract classes located at the root of the package :

 - 'RealEstateService' for data acquisition
 - 'ReportingService' to display and manage data

+### Integration Ideas

 Here's few integrations ideas:

 - Excel